Department of State Hospitals - Metropolitan

 Our Approach

 These challenges compromised the hospital's ability to reliably maintain acceptable indoor environment conditions and achieve its core mission.
-Southland's scope of work included retrofitting indoor and outdoor lighting, replacing air handling units, expanding the energy management control system, and replacing domestic water fixtures.
-The state's Department of General Services (DGS) selected Pacific Gas & Electric (PG&E) and Southland Industries to deliver a design-build energy retrofit project using PG&E's Sustainable Soluitons Turnkey (SST) program.
+Our scope of work included retrofitting indoor and outdoor lighting, replacing air handling units, expanding the energy management control system, and replacing domestic water fixtures.
+The state's Department of General Services (DGS) selected Pacific Gas & Electric (PG&E) and Southland Industries to deliver a design-build energy retrofit project using PG&E's Sustainable Solutions Turnkey (SST) program.

 Result